Skip to main content

 ## Persistence

-Magic functions can maintain state between calls:
+Agentic functions can maintain state between calls:

 ```python

-# Stateful magic function
+# Stateful agentic function

-@magic(persist=True, model="openai:gpt-4.1")
+@agentic(persist=True, model="openai:gpt-4.1")

 async def chatbot(message: str) -> str: